ikajic/remote_associates_test/README.md

-# remote_associates_test
+# Remote Associates Test
-Neural network simulation of the Remote Associates Test
+Neural network simulation of the Remote Associates Test.

+There is an algorithmic and a neural network simulation of the test.